zapisator/lem_in/README.md

 `-k` - Colors ants depending on the path they use.
 Use with flag `-p` will color the paths too.
 `-d` - Debug mode.
 Prints out a lot of additional information.

-I did this project with a student of @ftothmur School.
-He did the file validation and data saving.
-My part of the job was to write the algorithm.
+I did this project with a student of @jjerde School.
+I did the file validation and data saving, algorithm checking.
+His part of the job was to write the algorithm.

 Final score: 125%